phoebe-project/phoebe2/docs/index.rst

-Or to download via your sourceforge account (for commit permissions), go to the following link: https://sourceforge.net/p/phoebe/code/HEAD/tree/devel/
+Or to download via your sourceforge account (for commit permissions), go to the following link while logged in to sourceforge: https://sourceforge.net/p/phoebe/code/HEAD/tree/devel/